-5. My main door is hard to open, is this normal?
+4. My exterior door is hard to open, is this normal?

-Answer: Your main door is designed differently than a flat surface door.
-The door is over bent in order to apply more pressure at the top and bottom of door for better sealing.
+Answer: The exterior doors are designed differently than a flat surface door.
+The doors are over bent in order to apply more pressure at the top and bottom of the door for better sealing.
 Also, on uneven surfaces the trailer can be in a slight twist that could affect closing.
-Make sure trailer is as level as possible.
+Make sure the trailer is as level as possible.

-6. What should I use to clean the aluminum on the interior of my Airstream?
+5. What should I use to clean the aluminum on the interior of my Airstream?